JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

 BundleAdjustmentModel{Float64, Vector{Float64}}
 ```

-You can then evaluate the residual and jacobian function ( or their in-place version ) from NLPModels.
+You can then evaluate the residual and jacobian (or their in-place version) from NLPModels:

 ```julia
 julia> using NLPModels